 Most Every House Has Mold

-From what I have been told and have researched, unless you have incredible ventilation and air filtration, most every house will have some mold.
+From what I have been told and have researched unless you have incredible ventilation and air filtration, almost every house will have some mold.
 Mold spores are outside and can blow in when the windows are open.
 Mold grows in poorly ventilated spaces and when there’s water or dampness.
 Unfortunately, our previous house had mold in our attic due to improper ventilation.
 We also had some mold in the basement which was near our sump pump.
 Neither were unusual situations.

 Not everyone is affected by mold the same way.
 According to Dr. Mercola, “25 to 28 percent of people are genetic “canaries in the coal mine” for experiencing severe mold reactions.”
 I happen to be one of those 28 percent.
 Fortunately, my husband isn’t one of those people as mold didn’t do the damage to him that it did to me.

 While living in our house, I came to realize that I am not only extremely sensitive to mold, but it made me severely sick.
 Today, I believe that my immune system was already compromised before the addition of the mold in my body.
 It was probably a year after moving into our house that I started getting unexplainable health systems.
 Little did I know at the time that it was toxins, including mold wreaking havoc on my body.
 Like Suzanne Sommers, I had many strange symptoms cropping up, but didn’t connect it to toxins or the mold in our house.
 No one wants to think that their house is making them sick.

 Symptoms of Mold Exposure Leading to Mold Illness

 I am living proof of what toxins, including mold, can do to someone.
 There are a wide variety of symptoms of mold exposure.
 Some of my symptoms were: